Nguyenlevn33034/Nguyenlevn33034/README.md

 <a href="https://linkedin.com//in/nguyenlevn33034/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Introduction & Objective
-I am currently pursuing Bachelor's Degree in Petroleum Engineering along with researching about applied Machine Learning (ML) in Energy Sector.
-I like jobs related to Sustainable and Renewable Energy as my future career, I also have some knowledge in fields like Petroleum and Data Science.
-Morever, I participate in some contests on above fields and got some certain achievements.
-I hope in the future I will find a good job related to Data Science in Energy Sector.
+I am currently pursuing Bachelor of Petroleum Engineering with research on application of Machine Learning and simulation software in enhanced oil recovery (EOR).
+I am interested in jobs related to Sustainable Energy and Renewable Energy as my future career, I also have some knowledge in fields such as Petroleum and Data Science.
+Moreover, I have participated in some competitions on the above fields and achieved certain achievements.
+I hope in the future I will find a good job related to simulation/data science in the Energy Industry.

 ## Skills